 The Bottom Line:

-Due to Layer shutdown, many applications may be facing issues with their chat functionality and will need to migrate their implementation from Layer to any other platform.
-We have good experience in migrating chat application.
+Due to Layer shutdown, many applications had faced issues with their chat functionality and hence it was necessary to migrate their implementation from Layer to any other platform.
+As a prominent mobile app development company, Biz4Solutions has good experience not only in chat application development, but also in migrating the chat functionality of existing apps from Layer to a robust platform like Firebase.